jennalau/Drawinary-Game/README.md

 # Drawinary-Game
-My first Processing project, a variation pictionary, built for a kindergarten class.
+My first Processing project, a variation of pictionary, built for a kindergarten class.